 Vision: “To become an enduring, great company with one of the most recognized and respected brands in the world, known for providing the best quality coffee“

-Bring the romance of Italian coffee to America – Opened his own coffee bar Il Giornale and joined Dave Olsen who had a successful coffee bar in Seattle, Café Allegro.
+Schultz wanted to bring the romance of Italian coffee to America – He opened his own coffee bar Il Giornale and joined Dave Olsen who had a successful coffee bar in Seattle, Café Allegro.

-Their strategy: customer loyalty and saturate the market
+Their strategy: customer loyalty and saturating the market

 Their mission: Establish Starbuck as the first purveyor of the finest coffee in the world while maintaining the aim of Starbucks “the warmest place to appreciate coffee”

-Employees’ empowerment = Employees can participate in the development and decisions of the company.
-Schultz really works with its whole staff.
-He builds respect & confidence with employees.
+An internal company culture centered around the employees’ empowerment, meant that employees could participate in the development and decisions of the company.
+Schultz really works with his whole staff.
+He builds respect & confidence with his employees.

--He explains the strategy of the firm to employees so they are involved and motivate at work.
+Schultz explains the strategy of the firm to employees so they are involved and motivated at work.

 The planned number of store openings has been exceeded (165 instead of 125 in 5 years) (they focus on the US market)